jellydn/my-nvim-ide/README.md

   - [x] undotree for undo history
   - [x] vscode for vscode integration
   - [x] wakatime for tracking time
-  - [x] zenmode for coding in distraction free mode
+  - [x] zenmode & twilight for coding in distraction free mode

 ## Neovide